Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 ![](/blog/images/2022-01-27-dominos-geolocation.jpg)

 ## Wrapping Up

 Those familiar with OpenStreetMap know that we made quite a few daring assumptions here.
 At the most basic level, we assumed that the highway and building had been added to OpenStreetMap.
-This isn't always the case when using OpenStreetMap data.
+Unfortunately, this isn't always the case when using OpenStreetMap data.
 On top of that, we made the assumption that the OpenStreetMap author of the building tagged it with `brand=Domino's`.
 We also assumed that the highway had been tagged as `bridge`.
 If any of these assumptions didn't hold true when compared to the current state of the OpenStreetMap data, our search would have fallen flat and we'd have been forced to widen our search using less restrictive parameters and tags.
 These are the inherent risks when using open-source data.

 This article served as an introduction to using OSM Finder.
 In future articles, I'll cover more complex examples.
 Although I tried to make OSM Finder as intuitive as I could, I won't deny that the tool can be cumbersome to use.
 My goal for this blog is to make it easier for beginners to understand how to use the tool and to help everyone avoid common pitfalls while using the system.

 If you have any feedback to share, please feel free to send me a note using the email link in the footer below.

+If you're ready for part 2, it's out now: [Locating Spokane Part 2](https://xetnus.github.io/blog/locating-spokane-part-2/)